-If you lose your eligibility for MIT medical, dental, or vision coverage, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) gives you the option of continuing your coverage for a limited period of time.
+If you lose your eligibility for MIT health, dental, or vision coverage, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) gives you the option of continuing your coverage for a limited period of time.

-Under COBRA, MIT must notify you in writing if you are no longer eligible for your existing MIT medical, dental, or vision plan coverage.
+Under COBRA, MIT must notify you in writing if you are no longer eligible for your existing MIT health, dental, or vision plan coverage.
 Within 60 days of this notification or within 60 days of your loss of coverage (whichever is later), you have the option of continuing coverage at a higher cost for a limited period of time.
-COBRA is a transition solution to cover you until you enroll in a new medical plan.
+COBRA is a transition solution to cover you until you enroll in a new health plan.

 HealthEquity (formerly WageWorks) administers the program for MIT.
 MIT does not contribute to the cost of your coverage under COBRA.